-- Certain prior year information has been restated to reflect the adoption of IFRS 17.
-See Note 1 to the consolidated financial statements for additional details. - Net income and average assets are allocated based on the geographic location where they are recorded. - Capital Markets and Direct Financial Services net interest income and income taxes include taxable equivalent basis (TEB) adjustments of \$16 million (2023: \$254 million) (3) with an equivalent offset in Corporate and Other. - The fee and commission income within non-interest income consists primarily of underwriting and advisory fees, deposit and payment fees, credit fees, card fees, investment management and custodial fees, mutual fund fees and commissions on securities transactions.
-Underwriting and advisory fees are earned primarily in Capital Markets and Direct Financial Services with the remainder earned in Canadian Commercial Banking and Wealth Management.
+Certain prior year information has been restated to reflect the adoption of IFRS 17.
+See Note 1 to the consolidated financial statements for additional details.

+(2)Net income and average assets are allocated based on the geographic location where they are recorded.

+Capital Markets and Direct Financial Services net interest income and income taxes include taxable equivalent basis (TEB) adjustments of \$16 million (2023: \$254 million) (3) with an equivalent offset in Corporate and Other.

+The fee and commission income within non-interest income consists primarily of underwriting and advisory fees, deposit and payment fees, credit fees, card fees, investment management and custodial fees, mutual fund fees and commissions on securities transactions.
+Underwriting and advisory fees are earned primarily in Capital (4)Markets and Direct Financial Services with the remainder earned in Canadian Commercial Banking and Wealth Management.
 Deposit and payment fees are earned primarily in Canadian Personal and Business Banking, with the remainder earned mainly in Canadian Commercial Banking and Wealth Management, Capital Markets and Direct Financial Services, and Corporate and Other.
 Credit fees are earned primarily in Canadian Commercial Banking and Wealth Management, Capital Markets and Direct Financial Services, and U.S. Commercial Banking and Wealth Management.
 Card fees are earned primarily in Canadian Personal and Business Banking, with the remainder earned mainly in Corporate and Other.
 Investment management and custodial fees are earned primarily in Canadian Commercial Banking and Wealth Management and U.S. Commercial Banking and Wealth Management, with the remainder earned mainly in Corporate and Other.
 Mutual fund fees are earned primarily in Canadian Commercial Banking and Wealth Management and U.S. Commercial Banking and Wealth Management.
-Commissions on securities transactions are earned primarily in Capital Markets and Direct Financial Services, and Canadian Commercial Banking and Wealth Management.
-Includes intersegment revenue, which represents internal sales commissions and revenue allocations under the Product Owner/Customer Segment/Distributor Channel - allocation management model. - Comprises amortization and impairment of buildings, right-of-use assets, furniture, equipment, leasehold improvements, software and other intangible assets, and goodwill. - Assets are disclosed on an average basis as this measure is most relevant to a financial institution and is the measure reviewed by management. - (8) Average balances are calculated as a weighted average of daily closing balances.
+Includes intersegment revenue, which represents internal sales commissions and revenue allocations under the Product Owner/Customer Segment/Distributor Channel